6uoMycop/notes/Linux-System-Programming/Linux-System-Programming.md

 `fflush()` merely writes the user-buffered data out to the kernel buffer.
 The effect is the same as if user buffering was not employed, and `write()` was used directly.
 It does not guarantee that the data is physically committed to any medium - for that need, use something like `fsync()`.
 Most likely, you will want to call `fflush()`, followed immediately by `fsync()`: that is, first ensure the user buffer is written out to the kernel, and then ensure that the kernel's buffer is written out to disk.

 ## Chapter 4.
 Advanced File I/O
+### Event Poll
+#### Edge-Versus Level-Triggered Events

+If the `EPOLLET` value is set in the `events` field of the `event` parameter passed to `epoll_ctl`, the watch on `fd` is *edge-triggered*, as opposed to *level-triggered*.

+Consider the following events between a producer and a consumer communicating over a Unix pipe:

+1. The producer writes 1KB of data onto a pipe.
+2. The consumer performs an `epoll_wait()` on the pipe, waiting for the pipe to contain data and thus be readable.

+With a level-triggered watch, the call to `epoll_wait()` in step 2 will return immediately, showing that the pipe is ready to read.
+With an edge-triggered watch, this call will not return until after step 1 occurs.
+That is, even if the pipe is readable at the invocation of `epoll_wait()`, the call will not return until the data is written onto the pipe.

+Level-triggered is the default behavior.
+It is how `poll()` and `select()` behave, and it is what most developers expect.

+> The difference between two mechanisms can be described as follows.
+Suppose that this scenario happens:
+> 1. The file descriptor that represents the read side of a pipe (rfd) is registered on the epoll instance.
+> 2. A pipe writer writes 2 kB of data on the write side of the pipe.
+> 3. A call to `epoll_wait(2)` is done that will return rfd as a ready file descriptor.
+> 4. The pipe reader reads 1 kB of data from rfd.
+> 5. A call to `epoll_wait(2)` is done.
+>
+> If the rfd file descriptor has been added to the epoll interface using the `EPOLLET` (edge-triggered) flag, the call to `epoll_wait(2)` done in step 5 will probably hang despite the available data still present in the file input buffer; meanwhile the remote peer might be expecting a response based on the data it is already sent.
+The reason for this is that edge-triggered mode delivers events only when changes occur on the monitored file descriptor.
+So, in step 5 the caller might end up waiting for some data that is already present inside the input buffer.
+In the above example, an event on rfd will be generated because of the write done in 2 and the event is consumed in 3.
+Since the read operation done in 4 does not consume the whole buffer data, the call to `epoll_wait(2)` done in step 5 might block indefinitely.

 ### Mapping Files into Memory
 As an alternative to standard file I/O, the kernel provides an interface that allows an application to map a file into memory, meaning that there is a one-to-one correspondence between a memory address and a word in the file.
 The programmers can then access the file directly through memory, identically to any other chunk of memory-resident data - it is even possible to allow writes to the memory region to transparently map back to the file on the disk.